AgnostiqHQ/covalent/README.md

 ## 📃 License

 Covalent is licensed under the GNU Affero GPL 3.0 License.
 Covalent may be distributed under other licenses upon request.
 See the [LICENSE](https://github.com/AgnostiqHQ/covalent/blob/master/LICENSE) file or contact the [support team](mailto:support@agnostiq.ai) for more details.

+>For a detailed history of changes and new features, see the [Changelog](https://github.com/AgnostiqHQ/covalent/blob/master/CHANGELOG.md).